MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/siteDefaults/logFile/index.md

-Default Log File Settings for Web Sites <logFile>
+Default Log File Settings for Web Sites &lt;logFile&gt;
 ====================
 <a id="001"></a>
 ## Overview